Select Page

 My brain was at war with itself.
 One side was screaming, these are half a million dollar and up homes!
 There’s nothing cheap about the neighborhood.
 Are you that passionate about the dismal education situation in this state?
 What about domestic violence?

-My better instincts whispered, practice what you preach.
+My better instincts were whispering frantically.
+Practice what you preach.
 Respect her right to be different.
 Don’t let binary opposition win.

 Maybe her internal voices had been having the same discussion.